sanfinity-Iot/openremote/developer/Developer Guide: Preparing the environment.md

 - Run `./gradlew eclipse`
 - In Eclipse go to `File` > `Import` and import the project as `Existing Projects into Workspace`

+The working directory in your IDE must always be set to the **project root directory**.
+We recommend you set this as the default directory in your IDE for all *Run Configurations*.

 ## Working with deployment profiles